lifehackjim/roboflow_gap/docs/task_types.md

 ### Examples

 1. Recommendation Systems: Suggests items you might like, similar to ones you've viewed before.
-2. Photo Organization: Helps sort your digital photo collection into groups by what's in the pictures.
+2. Photo Organization: Helps sort your digital photo collection into groups by what's in the images.
 3. Anomaly Detection: Identifies items or features that stand out from the norm, useful in quality control.

 ### Pros